-- 30. WFP is adopting a country strategic planning approach to operationalize its Strategic Plan.
-Through this approach, WFP will support countries in making progress towards zero hunger, while improving the strategic coherence, focus and operational effectiveness of WFP's assistance and partnerships to support country and regional work to address food insecurity and malnutrition. - 31.
+- 29. WFP is adopting a country strategic planning approach to operationalize its Strategic Plan.
+Through this approach, WFP will support countries in making progress towards zero hunger, while improving the strategic coherence, focus and operational effectiveness of WFP's assistance and partnerships to support country and regional work to address food insecurity and malnutrition. - 30.
 Where climate risks are a major driver of hunger, and in consultation with national partners, WFP will align its country strategic planning process with NAPs, NDCs and other government plans including national disaster risk management strategies and contingency plans, and national disaster risk reduction platforms.
-WFP will support governments and work with scientific and food policy research partners to analyse the impacts of climate risks and the potential impacts of climate change on food security and nutrition, examining both sudden-onset climate extremes and slow-onset impacts.
-WFP will also contribute to analysing national and local capacities and gaps in addressing these risks. - 32.
-Based on countries' zero hunger strategic reviews, and in line with the planning processes of governments and United Nations country teams, WFP will identify national SDG targets and results that it is well placed to support, including those linked to SDGs 2, 13 and 17.
-This process will also contribute to strengthening the coherence of WFP's work with United Nations and other partners, including within the different operational task forces at the country level.
+WFP will support governments and work with scientific and food policy research partners to analyse the impacts of climate risks and the potential impacts of climate change on food security, examining both sudden-onset climate extremes and slow-onset impacts.
+WFP will also contribute to analysing national and local capacities and gaps in addressing these risks. - 31.
+Based on countries' zero hunger strategic reviews, and in line with the planning processes of governments and United Nations country teams, WFP will identify national SDG targets and results that it is well placed to support, including those linked to SDGs 2, 13 and 17. - 32.
+Based on these national SDG targets, WFP will define national-level Strategic Outcomes, which will address the impacts of climate risks and climate change on food security and nutrition where appropriate.
+Operational outcomes will be defined as the direct results of WFP outputs that support SDG 2 and contribute to other SDGs, including SDG 13. - 33.
+To guide the development of Strategic Outcomes and activities, this policy establishes principles and focus areas that are consistent with WFP's mandate and strengths and that define the entry points, activities and tools that are available to country offices.